 Give them a try; I find them useful.

 EPOP is the first travel podcast I listened to, and I still am subscribed.
 EPOP offers several insightful podcasts called “Destination Diaries,” discussing cities and countries.
 This podcast also covers travel tips and stories.
 I bought my Tortuga backpack based on their recommendation.
-Even if you are not a world traveler, you can benefit from listening and the archives.
+You can benefit from listening and the archives even if you are not a world traveler.

 Zero to travel is an excellent complement to EPOP.
 The two guys team up on another podcast called Location Indie about location independence.

 If New Orleans is on your horizon, this is a must-listen podcast.
 Mark has a passion for his city and loves to share his knowledge.
-If you are on the fence about visiting New Orleans after a few podcasts, you’ll be booking a trip to the Cresent City.
+You’ll be ready for your trip to the Cresent City if you are on the fence about visiting New Orleans after a few podcasts.

 Most people know about Bourbon Street, but as the title implies, there is so much to this city than just one street or, for that matter, more than only the French Quarter.